-The term 'Venture Capital' is included in the Corporate Finance edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Venture Capital' is explained in detail and with examples in the Investments edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Venture capital refers to the process of investors purchasing a portion of a start up company.
 Firms or individuals that engage in this are called venture capitalists.
 They pour money into a firm that offers a high rate of growth but that also contains high risk.
 The typical venture capital investment time frame generally proves to be from five years up to seven years.
 Such investors anticipate getting a profit back on their investment through one of two ways.
 Either they hope to sell their stake in an Initial Public Offering to the public, or they hope to sell the company outright.

 Investors who involve themselves in venture capital investments often wish to obtain a certain percentage of the company’s ownership.
 They might also request being given one of the director’s seats.
 This makes it easier for the investors to ask to be given their funds back either through insisting that the company be sold or reworking the deal that they made in the first place.

 Venture capitalist investments are comprised of three different kinds.
 One of them is early stage financing that might be broken down into seed financing, first stage financing, or start up financing.
 Seed financing means that a tiny dollar amount of venture capital is paid to an inventor or other entrepreneur who wants to open a business.
 This might be employed to come up with a business plan, do market research, or bring on a good management team.

 First stage financing is the type needed as companies look to boost their capital so that they can begin full scale operations.
 Start up financing instead is venture capital distributed to a business that exists for under a year.
 In this stage, a product will not be on the market already, or will only just have been put on the market for sale.